rgbkrk/jupyter-react-training/README.md

-## Welcome to React Training!
+## Welcome to React Training (for Jovyans)!

 This repo contains course material from [React Training](https://reacttraining.com/) (thanks react-training folks!).
+It's going to get modified over time to fit training folks for Jupyter-centric work.
 At the start of the training we'll make sure everyone can run this repository.

 First, install [git](http://git-scm.com/downloads) and the latest stable version of [node](https://nodejs.org/).
 Then: